larevolucia/task-wrangler/README.md

 ## Acknowledgments

-- Friends and family who tested to application to provide valuable feedback
+- Friends and family who tested the application to provide valuable feedback.
 - My mentor for pushing me to improve the code